noepozzan/small-peptide-pipeline/README.md

 source data/scripts/echo_env.sh
 ```

 This sets environment variables that allow you to pull the private MSFragger image from [noepozzan's dockerhub][dockerhub-np] repository.
+(If you click on the link, you won't see the image since it's private.)

 # Extra installation steps (optional)